-Do you like to bring order to chaos by working with a team of talented, uplifting people?
-We are seeking a software technical program manager to help us organize, track, and prioritize our software efforts.
+Do you like to bring order to chaos while working with a team of talented, uplifting people?
+We are seeking a software technical program manager to help us prioritize, organize, and track our product software efforts.
 This is an intensely collaborative position, and while it’s very remote-friendly, candidates must be able to work a US Pacific timezone schedule.

 As a software program manager working at Oxide, you will: